 Developer: Inter State Co.
 Publisher: NEC Released: 1991 Genre: Shooter

 I was not a fan of the original Star Soldier.
-I’ll admit that it was probably due to timing; I played it years after its initial release.
-But even that isn’t completely true.
+I will admit that it was probably due to timing; I played it years after its initial release.
+But even that is not completely true.
 For a game released in 1986 Star Soldier was an incredibly repetitive and simple game.
 Both Zanac and Gradius were more impressive.
 Yet somehow despite its faults it became something of a phenomenon in Japan and established the yearly Caravan festival tournament.
 Hudson Soft would use the jump to more powerful hardware to completely reinvent the series and Super Star Soldier was the result.
 This is everything a sequel needed to be and more and a strong title in the TG-16 library.

 The Star Brain corps who terrorized the galaxy in Star Soldier has returned, now being led by the ultimate space ship Mother Brain.
 The Neo Ceasar star fighters are the Earth’s only hope against their fleet.
 This is the first real sequel to the original; there were plenty of games released after Star Soldier that shared many similar gameplay elements such as Starship Hector and two other arcade games but Super Star Soldier is the only one that truly carries on the series legacy.